staltz/manyverse/CONTRIBUTING.md

 Also check out [nodejs-mobile](https://github.com/janeasystems/nodejs-mobile) repository for the necessary prerequisites for your system.

-This app (theoretically) supports Android 4.4 and above.
+This app only supports Android 5.0 and above.

 ### Manyverse specifics